-Commonly known as balloon flower (Platycodon grandiflorus), this perennial produces puffed-up buds that open into purple-blue flowers in mid- to late summer, with scattered rebloom in autumn.
-The blooms of this strain, ‘Axminster Streaked’, are speckled and streaked with varying amounts of white.
-It may also produce some predominantly white flowers with purple spots or streaks.
-The foliage turns yellow, sometimes shaded with maroon, in fall.
-Plants may flower the first year if started indoors in spring, at 12 to 18 inches tall.
-Established plants usually reach about 3 feet tall.
+Commonly known as balloon flower (Platycodon grandiflorus), this perennial produces puffed-up buds that open into purple-blue flowers in mid- to late summer, possibly with scattered rebloom in autumn.
+The flowers of this strain, ‘Axminster Streaked’, are speckled and streaked with varying amounts of white.
+The plants may also produce some predominantly white flowers with purple spots or streaks, as well as some solid purple or solid white blooms.
+(Figure that about 30 percent of the plants are likely to have true-to-type flowers, though I think that percentage is slowly improving as I carefully rogue out the solid-colored plants each year.)
+The foliage of balloon flower turns yellow, sometimes shaded with maroon, in fall.
+Plants may flower the first year if started indoors in spring, at a rather sprawling 12 to 18 inches tall.
+Established plants usually reach about 3 feet tall, with stronger, more upright stems.
 Full sun to partial shade.
 Zones 3 or 4 to 8.

 Interested in the origins of this unique strain?
 It was discovered by Lynda Windsor of RD Plants in Devon, U.K., in 1990.
 Here is the story: New Platycodon.
 I have been growing it since 2008, from seed acquired through a seed exchange.